 - If you own your apartment and have the ability to do so, new windows may help.
 Try to learn how to make your windows more energy efficient as a great starting point.

 One other way to manage your electric bill and to make each payment predictable is to sign up for a subscription plan which means you have a flat monthly payment each month.
 At Inspire, we offer 100% clean energy with an unlimited subscription, so you know exactly what your bill is going to be every month, regardless of if you need to run your A/C or are using extra electricity.

 Plus, it's 100% clean and from renewable energy sources, so you don't have to worry about a negative environmental impact.

-If you want to be part of the movement bettering the world and helping move toward a future with more affordable energy, click here.
+If you want to be part of the movement bettering the world and helping move toward a clean energy future, click here.

 Not sure if renewable energy is right for you?
 Read the latest Inspire Energy reviews to see how we've helped customers make the switch.